 1. Put Your Music on Streaming Platforms

 The music streaming industry is growing at full speed, and it’s important you don’t get left behind.
-Streaming platforms are the most popular outlets for music lovers to listen to their favorite artists and discover new music.
-You want listeners to be able to easily and quickly locate your music on their favorite, most trusted streaming platforms.
+Streaming platforms are the most popular outlets for music lovers to listen to their favourite artists and discover new music.
+You want listeners to be able to easily and quickly locate your music on their favourite, most trusted streaming platforms.
 If you make them go on a wild goose chase to find a way to listen to your song, they won’t even bother!
 There goes a potential new fan.
 Make sure you have all your older and newer releases accessible across the streaming platforms you feel your ideal fanbase spends the most time on — this is how you’ll successfully reach them.
-Spotify, Apple Music, SoundCloud, YouTube, Pandora, Bandcamp, and BeatPort are among the most well-known streaming services available.
+Spotify, Apple Music, SoundCloud, YouTube, Pandora, Bandcamp, and Beatport are among the most well-known streaming services available.
 You can even create audio ads of your music to play on these platforms in order to reach a broader audience.
 While platforms like SoundCloud allow you to freely upload your music, other services, like Spotify, require independent artists to arrange distribution themselves.

 2. Arrange Distribution Through a Music Distribution Service